 - If you have completed a Free Application for Federal Student Aid (FAFSA), you should submit your SAP appeal through Financial Aid Forms.
-You can access Financial Aid Forms thru Saint Leo University's Okta Portal and clicking on the Financial Aid Forms tile.
-You will need to create an account to view items needed, if you haven't already done so.
-You can then request a SAP Appeal by clicking the Request button.
-Your SAP appeal review will move forward once all items are completed and submitted.
+You can access Financial Aid Forms through Saint Leo University's Okta Portal by clicking on the Financial Aid Forms tile.
+You can then review the SAP Appeal Instructions document by clicking the Request button.
+Follow the specific instructions for document upload.
+Your SAP appeal review will move forward once all items are submitted and satisfied.

 A completed appeal form, personal statement, and supporting documentation is required before the appeal will be reviewed.
 The personal statement should explain what extenuating circumstances beyond your control prevented you from meeting the SAP requirements; and the steps you have taken to resolve your circumstances.
 In some situations, an academic plan may be required.
 If the appeal request is granted, the student will be placed on financial aid probation for a minimum of one semester.